-What is the Military Interstate Children's Compact Comission?
+What is the Military Interstate Children's Compact Commission?

-The Compact deals with the challenges of military children and their frequent relocations.
-It allows for uniform treatment as military children transfer between school districts in member states.
+The Compact deals with the educational challenges military children encounter due to their frequent relocations.
+It allows for uniform treatment as military children transfering between school districts in member states.
 Each member state must adopt the Compact through legislation.
-Each Compact state will appoint representation to an on-going governing Commission which will enact necessary rules.
-The Compact calls for the development of State Councils in each member state.
-Each State Council may be tasked with development of policy concerning operations and procedures of the Compact within the state.
+Each Compact state will appoint representation to an on-going governing Commission which will enact enrollment, placement and graduation.

-While the Compact is not exhaustive in its coverage, it does address the key issues encountered by military families: eligibility, enrollment, placement and graduation.
+While the Compact is not exhaustive in its coverage, it does address the key issues encountered by military families: eligibility,

 Military families move between postings on a regular basis, and while reassignments can often be a boon for career personnel, they can be difficult for the children of military families.
-The average military student faces transition challenges more than twice during high school and most military children will attend six to nine different schools in their lives from Kindergarten to 12th grade.
+The average military student faces transition challenges more than twice during high school and most military children will attend six to nine different schools from Kindergarten to 12th grade.
 The Compact seeks to make transition easier for the children of military families, so they are afforded the same opportunities for educational success as other children, and are not penalized or delayed in achieving their educational goals.

-As part of the Compact, the Interstate Commission on Educational Opportunity for Military Children was established (also referred to as the Military Interstate Children's Compact Commission or MIC3).
+As part of the Interstate Commission on Educational Opportunity for Military Children established the Military Interstate Children's Compact Commission or MIC3.
 MIC3 continues to work with the Department of Defense, The Council of State Governments, national organizations, and state leaders to implement the Compact and expand knowledge of its existence.
 Member states have State Councils and inform school districts of the terms of the Compact.
-The Commission has met annually since 2008 and is working to implement and communicate the requirements of the Compact.
+The Commission has met annually since 2008 and continues to work to implement and communicate the requirements of the Compact.